oscarmlage/bofhers/docker/README.md

 When you log in you'll need to set up your Telegram's Group in the admin interface.
 Click on "_Telegram, canales_" on the left menu and then "_Add telegram_canal_".
 In the form that will show up you'll need to add your Group's data, **make sure to mark it as Active**.

-After this, check your `docker/.env` file and concatenate the values of the `BOFHERS_TELEGRAM_WEBHOOK_URL` and the `BOFHERS_TELEGRAM_WEBHOOK_KEY` entry.
-This should result in an URL such as `https://subdomain.example.com/zZSTlKMRsoGwX37pp2NjCZnuLEbyDlTh1`.
-Append to it the suffix `/set-hook` and visit the URL in your browser.
-If all went well a single "ok" should be rendered in your screen and your bot is now ready to reply commands.

 # How do I rebuild the dev environment?

 If for any reason you think you messed up and want to start over, simply: